 Material: Glass | Number of Pieces: 16 | Dimensions: 3 x 6.34 inches (tumbler), 3.3 x 4.23 inches (rocks glass) | Capacity: 17.75 ounces (tumbler), 15 ounces (rocks glass) | Dishwasher-Safe: Yes

 "I often find Collins glasses are too large, but this one has the perfect amount of space.
 On the flipside, I often find highball glasses don't have enough space for my larger ice, and that's key to making the perfect highball, so this feels like the best of both worlds."

 Runner-Up, Best Overall: Red Co.
 Vibrant Splash Highball Glasses

 Thin glass is fragile

 Red Co.’s vibrant 13.25-ounce glasses all feature a different color on the bottom, which is great for two reasons: It adds a little fun to your glass, while not being overwhelming in design, and it's easy to tell whose glass is whose.
 Since the hues are infused into the bottom, it won't fade or wear out over time, either.
-When she added a clear beverage to the glass, such as sparkling water, our tester liked that it made the drink shimmer ever so slightly with the color of the glass, whether red, orange, yellow, green, blue, or purple.
+When I added sparkling water to the glass, I liked that it made the drink shimmer ever so slightly with the color of the glass, whether red, orange, yellow, green, blue, or purple.

 "I love the arching curve of the glass and the ripples on the bottom.
 It holds condensation really well and makes every highball look super refreshing.
 Though these are budget-conscious, they're also elegant.
 I'll be filling these up with Scotch highballs all through the summer."